 What is the turnaround time for application decisions?

-Our application cycle is anticipated to opens annually mid- fall and close on March 1 the following year.
-Students are encouraged to apply by our recommended deadline February 1.
+Our application cycle opens annually mid-fall and closes in March of the following year.
+Students are encouraged to apply by our recommended deadline.
 We have a rolling admissions review process.
 Complete applicants are reviewed in the order they are received.
 An application submitted on PostBacCAS is not necessarily complete if it still missing supporting documents and or pending PostBacCAS transcript verification.
 Applicants can estimate an admissions notification within 2-6 weeks from complete and verified date.
 Competitive applicants will receive an interview invitation.
 Please note PostBacCAS operates on Eastern Standard Time, therefore submission deadline for applicants will vary by location, by 8:59PM PST and 11:59PM EST.

 PostBacCAS processing time?